akauppi/firebase-jest-testing/package/README.md

 - 🥫Emulator detection.
 The library *automatically picks up the configuration* when running the tests.
 Less boilerplate!

 - 🪶Light.
 Uses Firestore *REST API* so *no Firebase client JS SDK* is required.
-Add only `firebase-admin` and it's ready to be served!

 - ⚡️Fast.
 Optimized for multithreading and Node.js.
 You'll likely max out your cores.

 - ‖‖‖ Security Rules are tested **immutably** - a passing write or delete operation does not change the data, and cannot disturb other tests.
 This is why we can parallelize the tests so much.
 No flaky tests.

-- ⏲For testing Cloud Functions at the integration level, `.eventually` extension is added to the Jest arsenal.

 - ﹛﹜Help functions for priming Firestore with *JSON data*.

-- `+` Means for testing callables.
+- `+` Means for testing callables <sub>(without a client SDK)</sub>.

-Only to be used with Jest 27.
+Only to be used with Jest 27 and above.

 ## Requires

 - Jest 27

    The module is built with ES modules in mind.
-Transitioning your project to Jest 27 is likely more meaningful than forking and backporting this code to Jest 26 and CommonJS.

 ## Using in your project